 Here, resume experts are judged on the use of color, graphics, brand messaging, formatting, and innovation by a panel of recruiters and hiring authorities in an annual competition conducted by Career Directors International.

 In short, executive job search has forever been altered by these new and emerging trends.

-Your preparation, research, and understanding of these changes will be critical to your transition, compensation, and success as a candidate for Director, VP, SVP, and C-suite jobs.
+Your preparation, research, and understanding of these changes will be critical to your transition, compensation, and success as a candidate for Board, CXO, EVP, and VP jobs.